mmisw/mmiorr-docs/docs/faq.md

 #### How much metadata should I provide with my vocabulary?

 You should try to complete all the metadata fields requested under "Metadata details" for your vocabulary.
 The more metadata provided, the greater functionality the ORR will be able to provide using your vocabulary.

 The required fields (necessary for storing your ontology in the knowledge base correctly) are marked with a red asterisk.
+We have made this list as minimal as possible, but hope you will add more attributes to help everyone understand your content.

 #### I want to submit my vocabulary as a "test".
 How do I do that?